neitanod/vim-clevertab/README.md

 First of all, if you're on a blank line or at the beginning of a line, it just issues a TAB.
 Otherwise, it calls UltiSnips.
-If no snippet was found, it calls omni complete or keyword complete (the one you defined to be called first) and if there are no matches, it calls the other one.
+If no snippet was found, it calls the NeoComplete plugin, omni complete or keyword complete (the one you defined to be called first) and if there are no matches, it calls the other one.

 If you are already browsing a completion candidates list, tab will jump to the next one and shift-tab to the previos one.